 As you make your way toward the security hub before you enter CityWalk, you'll see signs about the health and safety information for all guests.
 Then, you'll have your temperature checked via an infrared thermometer.
 The temperature screening is a breeze!
 After you pass through, you can head to the regular bag check screening stations.
 There were floor markings on the ground to enforce social distancing.

-The following Universal CityWalk restaurants, shops and entertainment are now open from 4 p.m. to 8 p.m. daily (CityWalk will stop allowing entry to incoming guests at 7 p.m.):
+The following Universal CityWalk restaurants, shops and entertainment are now open from 8 a.m. to 10 p.m. daily:

 - Antojitos Authentic Mexican Food